 Despite Ray Stevens' example, creating your family tree is not as complicated as you might think!

-In this second Related Lesson of our Genealogy series (see right-hand sidebar), you'll learn how to do the research to create (or expand) your family tree.
+In this second Related Lesson of our Genealogy series (see the right-hand sidebar), you'll learn how to research to create (or expand) your family tree.

 Let's take this step-by-step.
 Just read through the steps now.
-You'll come back and complete them in the Got It? section.
+You'll return and complete them in the Got It? section.

 Step 1: Decide on your focus.